R-nvim/R.nvim/README.md

 ### Removed features:

-- reStructuredText support (it no longer seems to be widely used).
+- reStructuredText support (no longer seems to be widely used).

-- Nvim-R's debugging support (a debug adaptor would be better).
+- Debugging support (a formal debug adaptor would be a better solution).

 - Legacy omni-completion (we now recommend [nvim-cmp](https://github.com/hrsh7th/nvim-cmp)).